josmeuleman/FRLibIntegration/README.md

 If the header string is not set, it will be empty

 ## FRAS5600
-The FRAS5600 class is a class for logging the AS5600 hall sensor, used in the alpha vane
+The FRAS5600 class is a class for logging the AS5600 hall sensor, used in the alpha vane.

 	#include <FRAS5600>
 	FRAS5600();
-	~FRAS5600();
 	bool Init();
 	bool Init(float offsetAngle);